TIFF 2017: Catching up with three emerging Canadian filmmakers

 Matt Johnson

-His 2016 TIFF feature was Operation Avalanche, a mockumentary about a NASA conspiracy to fake the 1969 Apollo 11 moon landing.
+His 2016 feature was Operation Avalanche, a mockumentary about a NASA conspiracy to fake the 1969 Apollo 11 moon landing.
 The film, distributed by Lionsgate, was one small step in Canadian filmmaking, but one giant leap for Johnson and his production company Zapruder Films.

-"The success of Operation Avalanche was a big boost for us," says the Toronto-based Johnson, whose 2016 TIFF experience also include the premiere of Nirvanna the Band the Show, a small-screen series he created with Jay McCarrol.
+"The success of Operation Avalanche was a big boost for us," says the Toronto-based Johnson, whose whose 2016 festival experience involved the premiere of Nirvanna the Band the Show, a small-screen series he created with Jay McCarrol.
 "Among other things, it helped us to establish a grant program to help female first-time filmmakers."

 With the Women First screenwriting competition, Johnson and Zapruder Films address the gender gap in the feature film industry.
 Shortly after last year's TIFF, it was announced that Chandler Levack's feature film Anglophone was the first winner of the competition.
 (Levack's short film We Forgot to Break Up will be screened at TIFF this year.)